ohadch/iris-classifier/server/README.md

 - [ ] Add tests
 - [ ] Add CircleCI
 - [ ] The app is served using docker-compose
-- [ ] The app is deployed using AWS cluster
+- [ ] The app is deployed using AWS EKS cluster
 - [ ] Model is served using tensorflow-serving

 ### Bugs:
 - [ ] Classification in docker container is empty string